 All class-wide communication by the instructor, including distribution of homework sets, will occur via the class listserv.
 Please sign up for the CSE2312-L listserv by sending an e-mail from your UTA e-mail account to listserv@listserv.uta.edu from your UTA e-mail account (no subject line needed) and the command SUBSCRIBE CSE2312-L as the message body.
 You will then receive an e-mail from the listserv server to which you must acknowledge to join the listserv with "OK" in an e-mail.
+You must sign up to this listserv between the first and third day of class (it is part of your class grade).

 Canvas will be used for homework submission to the Grader and for viewing your Test 1, Test 2, and homework grades.
+Any overall numeric or letter grades given in Canvas are errant and should be ignored.